ldover29/Linux_Systems_Administration/README.md

 **sudo usermod -aG engineers sara**

-3. Create a shared folder for this group at /home/engineers.
+**3. Create a shared folder for this group at /home/engineers.**

 - Command to create the shared folder: **sudo chmod 777 /home/engineers**

-4. Change ownership on the new engineers' shared folder to the engineers group.
+**4. Change ownership on the new engineers' shared folder to the engineers group.**

 - Command to change ownership of engineer's shared folder to engineer group: **sudo chown :engineers /home/engineers**